 Reviews & Press

-Birthright will be published on November 5, 2019.
-On this page, you will find reviews/press coverage (the most recent coverage appears first).
+Birthright was published on November 5, 2019.
+On this page, you will find reviews, interviews, and other coverage.

 - “The poems in ‘Birthright’…have a profoundly Jewish sensibility.
 They focus on ancestors immigrating from Germany to escape persecution in the years preceding the Holocaust, prayer and ritual, biblical characters, and Israel.
 They are deeply personal, critical and wry, and aggressively political.”
 Ahead of the November launch, New Jersey Jewish News‘s Johanna Ginsberg profiles the book and its author.